 Kota is a hub of education and every year thousands of students come here in the hope of making it big in their respective careers.
 Kota is located at an approximate distance of 518, 961, 1,514, 1,661 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach here by the following means of public transportation.

-By Air.
-The nearest airport is the Sanganer Airport aka Jaipur airport (JAI) located about 245 km away.
+The Kota Airport (KTU) and the nearest International Airport is Jaipur International Airport (JAI) located about 245 km away.
 The Jaipur airport has been declared as the World’s Best Airport in the category of 2 to 5 million passengers.
 As of now, it is considered to be the 11th busiest airport in India.
 Many major airlines operate their flights to and fro other cities.
 After you deboard at the airport, consider taking a cab or some other means of local transportation available to reach Kota.
 Otherwise, you can also opt for getting on a train.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here